kamilburda/batcher/docs/sections/Usage.md

 This dialog can be skipped by unchecking `Show this dialog`.

-Note that even procedures and conditions set up in the `Export Images` dialog will be applied for `Export Images (Quick)`, even if they are not shown.
+Note that even actions and conditions set up in the `Export Images` dialog will be applied for `Export Images (Quick)`, even if they are not shown.

 ## Editing and Saving Images Opened in GIMP